gagath/netbpm_gs2hm/README.md

 ## Copyright

-This program is brought to you under WTFPL.
+This program is brought to you under GNU General Public License v3+.
 For further informations please read the COPYING file.

 ## References